knative/docs/docs/versioned/install/README.md

 ## Installing with the Knative Operator

 You install Knative using YAML files and other resources either aided or not by the Knative Operator.
 The Knative Operator is a custom controller that extends the Kubernetes API to install Knative components.
 It allows you to automate applying the content, along with patching the contents to customize them.
-You install the Knative Operator either by using the Knative CLI Operator Plugin or by using KS8 Manifests or by Yelm.
+You install the Knative Operator either by using the Knative CLI Operator Plugin or by using KS8 Manifests or by Helm.

 Here are the considerations for installing using YAML or the Knative Operator: